rocmarchive/hcFFT/docs/Documentation/html/_sources/d2z.txt

 |       hcfftExecD2Z() executes a double-precision real-to-complex, implicitly forward, hcFFT transform plan.
 |  hcFFT uses as input data the GPU memory pointed to by the idata parameter.
 This function stores
 |  the nonredundant Fourier coefficients in the odata array.
 Pointers to idata and odata are both required to be aligned
-|  to hcComplex data type in single-precision transforms and hcDoubleComplex data type in double-precision transforms.
+|  to hcfftComplex data type in single-precision transforms and hcfftDoubleComplex data type in double-precision transforms.
 |  It does an out-of-place transform.
 |